halgari/naiad/README.md

 ## Rationale
 ### Premise
 Core.async is simple but not easy.
-That is to say, it is possible to write simple maintainable using core.async but it is not a easy task.
+That is to say, it is possible to write simple maintainable code using core.async but it is not a easy task.
 Often users want to deal with core.async channels in a way that mirrors lazy seqs but are somewhat hindered by the congitive overhead of using abstractions just as `async/mult` and `async/pub`.
 Naiad attempts to abstract the construction of data flow graphs in a declarative way.
 You specify the operations you want to apply to a set of channels,